 I think it would have been far more interesting if Frank was fondling a human skull…throwing it up in the air…bouncing it through a garbage can basketball hoop…flitting his tongue in and out of the eye sockets…That kind of thing would encourage me to suffer through at least five minutes of self-congratulatory gibberish slobbering out of just about anybody’s pie hole.

-At about 5 minutes and 30 seconds into this exercise in futility Frank blurts out something about how he and Johnny Mac (John McKelvey) had a long association in the recording studio.
-He says something about working in a studio operated by “one whose name is not spoken” and relates how it was an experience which neither he nor Johnny Mac are “particularly proud.”**
+At about 5 minutes and 30 seconds into this exercise in futility, Frank blurts out something about how he and Johnny Mac (John McKelvey) had a long association in the recording studio.
+He says something about working in a studio operated by “one whose name is not spoken” and relates how it was an experience which neither he nor Johnny Mac is “particularly proud.”**

 I happen to be the one “whose name is not spoken” and I can categorically tell Frank to go screw himself.
 He worked with me for about three years on an album project and, in return, got hundreds of free hours of studio time to do his own stuff.
 I wonder if Frank is also “not particularly proud” of the fact that the only national radio air time he has ever gotten was as a sideman on one of my tunes which was featured on The Doctor Demento show produced by Westwood One Network.
 The song, “Potato Head,” played in nearly every FM market in the country and on armed forces radio overseas.